ZhengyuDiao/GSoC2022-Open3D/readme.md

 ### 3. Fix textures loading of GLB format ([PR #5443](https://github.com/isl-org/Open3D/pull/5443))

 The glb-file is a fairly new format that was introduced only in 2015 in order to represent GLTF files in a binary format.
 It can store 3D data including scenes, models, lighting, and material.
 Previously, Open3D was not able to load the embedded textures in GLB files correctly.
-I updated `LoadTextures` function in legacy FileASSIMP.cpp and fix this problem.
+I updated `LoadTextures` function in `cpp/open3d/io/file_format/FileASSIMP.cpp` and fix this problem.

 Specifically, I used `scence::GetEmbeddedTexture` to get the embedded texture in the GLB file.
 Next, I implemented the `io::CreateImageFromMemory` function to create the texture image from buffers, which supports PNG and JPG formats.
 In addition, I added two example models `AvocadoModel` and `DamagedHelmetModel` as unit tests.